Income information relates primarily to regular/recurring cash income only.

 Data for most common items are considered broadly comparable between the 2011-12 and 2007-08 surveys.

-However in 2004-05, personal income data was only collected from persons aged 18 years and over.
-Care should be taken when making comparisons with the 2004-05 survey and the more recent 2011-12 and 2007-08 NHS surveys that the same age groups are being used.
+However in 2007-08, personal income data was only collected for persons aged 18 years and over.
+Care should be taken when making comparisons between the 2007-08 NHS and 2011-12 NHS that the same age groups are being used.